 Collection Responsibilities

-• Transfer to auction: If taxes remain unpaid beyond the redemption period, the property is transferred to state control for a potential tax sale.
+- Transfer to auction — If taxes remain unpaid and go unresolved, the property may be transferred to state control for a potential tax sale.

 County Offices Involved in the Tax Lien Process

 County offices play an essential role in managing property tax liens.
-Cooperation between the Taxation and Revenue Department, county clerks, assessors, and treasurers ensures that the process follows state law.
+Cooperation among the Taxation and Revenue Department, county clerks, assessors, and treasurers ensures that the process complies with state law.

 County Roles Explained